kmlawson/history-of-history-in-east-asia/assignments.md

 # Assignments

-The assessed portion of the coursework for this module consists of one long essay, two fifteen minute presentations, and four blog entries.
-In addition, students are required to come prepared each week having completed the required reading plus one elective reading category and be ready to discuss it.
-Each week they are required to supply a 1-2 page handout in size 12 font with an overview or outline of their chosen elective readings.
+The assessed portion of the coursework for this module consists of one long essay, two five to ten minute presentations (at least one of which is recorded), and four blog entries.
+In addition, students are required to come prepared having completed the required reading plus one elective reading category and be ready to discuss it (see below).
+With this elective reading students are required to supply a 1-2 page handout in size 12 font with an overview or outline of their chosen elective readings four times across the semester.

 **Note:** Paper submissions are not requested for any of the assessments.
 You may upload the submissions directly onto MMS.
 Your handout for presentations should also be uploaded to the presentation section of MMS by midnight the evening before class when you give your presentation.